 It was also evident that one side of my face had become extremely sunburnt, for not only was it very sore but it also felt swollen.
 Given North Wales’ usual cloud, rain and wind, sunscreen was not something I had ever considered adding to my kit.
 Once I was on the move again, a green track commenced just a short distance down the stream valley, and I followed it westwards.
 After passing the ruins of an old farm inside which lay the shattered remains of its cast iron range, the track turned southwards, where I branched onto another track, still heading west, that rounded the outlying slopes of Moel Oernant.
 The dryness and the dust put me more in mind of walking in Greece than Wales.
-From the highest point of the track the summits of Moelwyn Mawr and Moelwyn Bach were clear on the distant skyline while to the right of these and even further away was Snowdon itself.
+From the highest point of the track the summits of Moelwyn Mawr and Moelwyn Bach were clear on the distant skyline while to the right of these and even further away was the peak of Snowdon itself.

 Here I turned south-westwards to climb over Moel Oernant.
 The number of rises and dips made taking a straight course difficult, while it was tiring to walk on the pathless rough grass, but after going some distance I spotted parallel lines where it had been flattened by a quad bike.
 Although these tracks seemed to be going nowhere in particular, they eventually took me past an unnamed lake which I had hoped to see and they stopped quite close to the 503m (1,650ft) summit.
 This had not been on my itinerary but having got this close it would be silly not to visit the top, so I continued up to its old trig point, from where I was able to gaze across to Llyn Trawsfynydd and the Rhinog mountains where I had walked eight months previously.